ilmonteux/ilmonteux.github.io/_posts/2018-10-30-time-series.md

 A simple follow-up would be to use the household classification bit to improve the event detection in the time series data, given the following point: clearly, only an EV household will have EV charging events.
 Given that the former is easier to classify, one could only allow the algorithm to detect charging events in EV households, therefore removing a whole lot of false positives in the no-EV time series.
 This would most likely greatly improve the event detection precision.

 While this discussion was based on electric smart meter readings, one can imagine similar techniques in many other fields.
-Obviously, a lot of utilities would have similar types of problems (internet providers managing network loads, water utilities responding to spikes on top of daily routines), but other fields such as cloud computing/storage, banks fraud departments, and obviosuly finance, likely treat similar problems.
+Obviously, a lot of utilities would have similar types of problems (internet providers managing network loads, water utilities responding to spikes on top of daily routines), but other fields such as cloud computing/storage, banks fraud departments, and obviously finance, likely treat similar problems.

 This was my first foray in time series analysis, and it was fun!
 Feel free to let me know if this post was useful in a another field, or how you would have done things differently!